 Sada is an online journal rooted in Carnegie Endowment's Middle East program that seeks to foster and enrich debate about key political, economic, and social issues in the Arab world and provides a venue for new and established voices to deliver reflective analysis on these issues.

 Sada welcomes new authors and independent submissions in English or in Arabic.
 Our Recent Analysis and Series articles are published weekly and have a strict limit of 1200 words.
 These are balanced, well-supported, analytical articles providing unique perspectives into a particular country or regional issue.
-Our staff will translate the pieces into English or Arabic at our expense.
 A small honorarium is awarded on publication and our team will gladly discuss translation options for selected articles.

 We do not reprint articles previously published elsewhere.
 If you are a publication interested in reprinting a published Sada article, please refer to our Reprint Policy.

-Authors interested in writing for Sada should submit a brief description of the proposed article to email@example.com or in English to Jacqueline.firstname.lastname@example.org.
+Authors interested in writing for Sada should submit a brief description of the proposed article in Arabic to email@example.com or in English to Jacqueline.firstname.lastname@example.org.
 All pitches should include the following: